-- The numbers below the documents property are needed to verify integrity and provide progress reports.
-Determine the correct document count with wc -l documents.json and the size in bytes with stat -f "%z" documents.json. - You can add as many queries as you want.
-We use the official Python Elasticsearch client to issue queries.
+The numbers under the documents property are needed to verify integrity and provide progress reports.
+Determine the correct document count with wc -l documents.json and the size in bytes with stat -f "%z" documents.json.

 Note: You can store any supporting scripts along with your track.
-However, you need to place them in a directory starting with "", e.g. "support".
-Rally loads track plugins (see below) from any directory but will ignore directories starting with "".
+However, you need to place them in a directory starting with "\", e.g. "\support".
+Rally loads track plugins (see below) from any directory but will ignore directories